frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 # DSM Tools Suite (EdgeTX Version)

-**NOTE: two versions: BW is for smaller Black & white screen, and color is for color radios**
+**NOTE: two versions: BW is for smaller Black & white screen, and color is for color radios** **The B&W version needs more memory than the stand alone scripts, intended for newer radios like the Boxter, GX12, TX12 V2.**
+**If it give a memory/error the first time you try to run a sub-menu application, try a second time** **For older B&W radios, they don't have enouth memory for the suite.
+Keep using the stand alone scripts**

 **UPDATE v2.0-final: Fix SmartBat Telemetry   (Apr 9, 2025)**